 We are about halfway through our sim time and really are getting the hang of things now.
 Most routes we fly have the format of: take up a standard instrument departure using 1 or more nav aids, followed by 2 or 3 legs using VOR’s or NDB’s, join the hold of the destination, fly 2 holds, go beacon outbound for an NDB approach and finally a go around procedure (usually merged with an engine fire or failure) with an ILS approach.
-This will also be quite similar to the IR skill test setup which is nice to know.
-Flying the real aircraft is only a couple of weeks away now!
-Let’s look at some stuff we’ve learned since last update.
+There is a lot to learn for us and this also includes doing kneeboard management properly.

 This means a beacon that is tuned, identified, tested and with a radial selected (in case of a VOR).
 If there would be just 1 nav box this would not be possible as changing frequencies to the next VOR would leave you ‘blind’ until you are done with the testing of the next beacon.
 It didn’t take us very long to realise that enroute nav and coms management is crucial and requires quite some planning and thinking ahead for it to be efficient.
 See below for a quick overview.

 Right, that’s the NAV side, let’s move on to the COM side.
 So there are 2 boxes with each 2 units.
 Coms 1 starts with the active on the ATIS (see picture below) so you can obtain the relevant weather observations with the standby on the relevant tower frequency for departure.

 From then onwards, coms 2 is used for all main VHF transmissions.
 As soon as you swap frequencies, putting the next frequency in standby is important to manage workload for when you’ve got plenty of other stuff to think about.